 With all the data available today, it’s easy to think that tracking website performance is as simple as installing a few tools and waiting for alerts to appear.
 Clearly, the challenge to site performance monitoring isn’t a lack of data.
 The real challenge is understanding what data to look at, what data to ignore, and how to interpret the data you have.
 Here’s how.

 There are five common mistakes that administrators make when tracking website performance.
 Avoiding these mistakes does not require purchasing any new tools.
-In order to efficiently avoid these mistakes, you simply need to learn how to work more intelligently with the data you already have.
+In order to efficiently avoid these mistakes, you simply need to learn how to work more intelligently with the data visualization tools you already have.

 Mistake #1 – Not Considering the End-User Experience